 1. Work out how long you can expect to live

 Everyone’s situation is different, so use our life expectancy calculator to estimate this based on factors, such as your age, health, and work/life balance.
 It may seem a bit daunting, but it’ll help you work out how many years you’ll need to save for, so you can avoid running out of money when you need it most.

 2. Assess your income sources

 - The Age Pension.
 If you meet the criteria to receive the Age Pension, you can expect to receive a regular income.
-Bear in mind that it may not be enough to fund the lifestyle you want to lead when you stop working.
-The ASFA Retirement Standard4 suggests that singles aged 65 and over need $43,538 and couples should aim for $59,808 to lead a comfortable lifestyle.
-This is assuming you own your home outright and are in relatively good health.
+However, bear in mind that it may not be enough to fund the lifestyle you desire when you stop working.
+June 2017 figures from the Association of Superannuation Funds of Australia4 suggest that singles and couples around age 65 need $43,695 and $60,063 respectively to live a comfortable lifestyle.
+This assumes people own their home outright and are in relatively good health.

 - Superannuation.
-Some people take their super as a lump sum, while others opt for an allocated pension which provides a regular income for an agreed amount of time in retirement.
+Some people take their super as a lump sum, while others opt for an account-based pension which provides a regular income for an agreed amount of time in retirement.

 - Investments.
 You may have investments, or be planning to downsize your house or sell another property to help boost your savings.

 - Savings.
 You may have money put aside in bank term deposits or savings accounts which you could choose to keep for everyday purchases, such as bills, food, and transport.